effbiae/tightloop/README.md

 #Tightloop

 ##A Challenge to Solve Simple Problems Fast

-        produce functions to solve a test in any way must have the same result as the reference need not be the same algorithm as the reference
+        write a program to solve a problem the result must by the same as the reference implementation the program does not have to use the same algorithm as the reference

 The first challenges are: